eventnetusa/eventnet/src/_work/homewood-suites-influencer-event.md

   &nbsp;
 content_section:
   - text_block_markdown: >-
-      EventNetUSA &nbsp;partnered &nbsp;with&nbsp;rbb Communications
-      toproducea&nbsp; interactiveexperience to engagemedia guest and their families during a two hour Holiday Photo Influencer event for Homewood Suites.
+      EventNetUSA &nbsp;partnered &nbsp;with rbb Communications to produce a&nbsp; interactive experience to engage media guest and their families during a two hour Holiday Photo Influencer event for Homewood Suites.
 The "Winter Wonderland" themed event's interactive elements included a staged photo area with onsite printing and digital delivery capabilities and a fun DIY activity to "channel your creativity with Homewood Suites".

       &nbsp;